Hopper-Solution-and-Education/FIORA-FE/README.md

 ## 🛠 Project Overview

-The Hopper Dashboard is a modern, scalable frontend application tailored for efficient management and visualization of data.
+The FIORA Dashboard is a modern, scalable frontend application tailored for efficient management and visualization of data.
 It leverages a robust tech stack to ensure type safety, responsive UI, and seamless state management.

 **Key Technologies:**